business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

 Human communication has evolved dramatically over the centuries, from word of mouth to letters and telegrams to phone lines that stretch from one end of the world to the other.
-While you can still make a phone call from your home, it looks a lot different from the lines that Alexander Graham Bell pioneered in 1876.
+While you can still make a phone call from your home, the tech underpinning the modern phone network looks different from what Alexander Graham Bell pioneered in 1876.

 What is VoIP?